-&lt;sup>10 Values are the face value with share price and FX rate as at the time of vesting.
+9 Values are the face value with share price and FX rate as at the time of vesting.

-&lt;sup>11 Total amount of outstanding deferred/retained remuneration exposed to ex-post explicit and/or implicit adjustments.
-Values are face value with the share price and FX rate as at 31 December 2020 reporting date.
+10 Total amount of outstanding deferred/retained remuneration exposed to ex-post explicit and/or implicit adjustments.
+Values are face value with the share price and FX rate as at 31 December 2021 reporting date.

-Adjustments as a result of malus, clawback or other reversals or downward revaluation of awards.
+11 Adjustments as a result of malus, clawback or other reversals or downward revaluation of awards.

-Adjustments attributed to share price fluctuations between 1 January 2020 and 31 December 2020.
+12 Adjustments attributed to share price fluctuations between 1 January 2021 and 31 December 2021.